saikocat/dotfiles/README.md

 # dotfiles
 My dotfiles.
-Shamelessly stolen from the interweb
+Shamelessly stolen from the interweb.
+Managing using GNU Stow :)